ApocalypseArisen/Bracket-switcher/README.md

 It will copy executable of bracket switcher to:
 > /usr/local/bin
-which will allow it to be executed anywhere within the system.
+\nwhich will allow it to be executed anywhere within the system.
 If you do not wish to do that or do not trust this program you can copy the **cbrsw** file anywhere you want and execute the program by calling it:
 > ./cbrsw
 from the directory you copied it into.